Rotherham: Events

-In 2016 Rotherham's first carnival took place.
-The People's Parade which included over 400 people including costumes from Rampage, Luton – Batala a 50 piece Brazilian samba band and hundreds of local people, schools and community groups.
-The parade lead to a festival in the park with flags, decor 'Eh Up Rotherham' sign, rides, stalls Djs and bands, workshops and activities.
+In 2016, Rotherham's first carnival took place; the People's Parade included over 400 people with costumes from Rampage, Luton – Batala a 50 piece Brazilian samba band and hundreds of local people, schools and community groups.
+The parade lead to a festival in the park with flags, decor Eh Up Rotherham sign, rides, stalls, DJ, bands, workshops and activities.

-In 2022, Rotherham played host to the UEFA Women's Championship, hosting several games at the New York Stadium.
+In 2022, Rotherham hosted the UEFA Women's Championship, at the New York Stadium.

+As of 2025, Rotherham is the world's first Children's Capital of Culture.

 Parks

-Clifton Park, in the town centre is a large park and also includes sport facilities, an outdoor paddling pool, a small fairground and an adventure park.
-It has been voted and nominated several times over the past few years for numerous awards.
-The park also holds several events annually including the great Rotherham show and annual fireworks display which both attract thousands of people each year.
+Clifton Park, in the town centre, is a large park with sport facilities including an outdoor paddling pool, a small fairground and an adventure park.
+The park holds several events annually, including the great Rotherham show and annual fireworks display which both attract thousands of people each year.

 Minster Gardens is an urban park in the heart of the town centre, next to Rotherham Minster and All Saints Square.
 It has an amphitheatre and space for open-air events, with stepped seating, lawns, grass terracing and a meadow area.

 Music

 Rotherham has several Brass band clubs.
-It has also produced many classic and progressive rock bands, supported by the Classic Rock Society, such as Jive Bunny, Bring Me the Horizon, and Morris Minor and the Majors.
+It has also produced many classic and progressive rock bands, supported by the Classic Rock Society, such as Jive Bunny, Bring Me the Horizon, The Reytons and Morris Minor and the Majors.

 Shopping

-Rotherham town centre has various chain stores including Tesco Extra.
+Rotherham town centre has various chain stores.
 Following the availability of "Vitality Grants" from 2009 onwards, a number of new independent businesses opened in the town centre such as Yella Brick Road.
 In 2015, Rotherham won the Great British High Street award for its independent town centre shopping.
 Judges praised the transformation of key properties and the restoration of its "historic core".
 A plaque commemorating the award was unveiled by Secretary of State for Local Government & Committees Sajid Javid MP in September 2016.
-As of 2021 the majority of the retail in Rotherham is made up of a thriving independent scene with lots of new start up businesses opening in the town centre.
-Due to the close proximity of Sheffield City Centre, Meadowhall shopping centre and the towns Parkgate Retail Park Rotherham has struggled to attract major brands.
-Despite hopes by the Council to establish the town centre as an Independent Alternative, many units within the town centre remain vacant, or have been demolished.
+As of 2021, the retail sector in Rotherham has a thriving independent scene with a number of new start up businesses opening in the town centre.
+Due to the close proximity of Sheffield city centre, Meadowhall shopping centre and the Parkgate Retail Park, Rotherham has struggled to attract major brands.

+Media

+Rotherham has three community based local radio stations: Rotherham Radio, Rother Radio and Redroad FM.

+The Rotherham Advertiser is the town's local newspaper.